 No need to slather color over an entire room — even one overhauled accent wall can be enough to uplift your mood.

-No, your precious heat won’t escape through the windows if you keep your blinds open.
+No, your precious heat won’t escape through the windows if you keep your blinds or curtains open.
 With sunlight at a premium, soak up every second by opening your shades on bright days.

 “Follow the lead of the Scandinavians and avoid heavy window coverings that block natural light,” interior designer Hollie Blakeney says.
-“Let in all the light that you can with sheers or no drapes at all.”
+“Let in all the light that you can with sheers or no drapes at all” during the day.

 And on those rare sunny, sorta-warm days, go ahead and open the windows for a bit “to rid your home of stale winter air,” she says.